Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/7a540009-8664-4e71-a0f5-145fc6d9934f)

-## Version 3.1 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+## Version 3.2 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-- Coordinates are rounded to 6 decimal places
-- After starting/restarting the app, you will be asked whether the CSV file should be recreated or the last one should be continued
-- Fixed error when processing TEF time in 12h format (Error writing to log file: index: 2, Size: 1)
+- incorrect height corrected across the board

 ## Installation notes: